-TO UNITED AND TRANSPORTED FOR DELETERATION PROBLEMS CONFIRM TRANSPORTATION FOR EAST AND A CAUSE OF CO-inhabit.
+TO Underd To the India problems confronting transportation be confident where the two seek to co-inhabit.
 For example, trucks in urban areas are seen as a nuisance and a cause of congestion by passenger transport users.

-The poor performance of some values such as the outcome of freight and passengers having to share routes.
+The poor performance of Mothe values, such as trail, is seen as the outcome of freight and passengers having to share routes.
 This raises the question as to whether freight and passengers are compatible.
 The main advantages of joint operations are: